Royal Prussian Army of the Napoleonic Wars: Reform

 Corporal punishment was by and large abolished, while soldiers were trained in the field and in tirailleur tactics.
 Scharnhorst promoted the integration of the infantry, cavalry, and artillery through combined arms, as opposed to their previous independent states.
 Equipment and tactics were updated in respect to the Napoleonic campaigns.
-The field manual issued by Yorck in 1812 emphasized combined arms and faster marching speeds.
+The field manual issued by Ludwig Yorck von Wartenburg in 1812 emphasized combined arms and faster marching speeds.
 In 1813, Scharnhorst succeeded in attaching a chief of staff trained at the academy to each field commander.

 Some reforms were opposed by Frederician traditionalists, such as Yorck, who felt that middle class officers would erode the privileges of the aristocratic officer corps and promote the ideas of the French Revolution.
 The army reform movement was cut short by Scharnhorst's death in 1813, and the shift to a more democratic and middle class military began to lose momentum in the face of the reactionary government.

 The reformers and much of the public called for Frederick William III to ally with the Austrian Empire in its 1809 campaign against France.
-When the cautious king refused to support a new Prussian war, however, Schill led his hussar regiment against the occupying French, expecting to provoke a national uprising.
-The king considered Schill a mutineer, and the major's rebellion was crushed at Stralsund by French allies.
+When the cautious king refused to support a new Prussian war, however, Ferdinand von Schill led his hussar regiment against the occupying French, expecting to provoke a national uprising.
+The King considered Schill a mutineer, and the major's rebellion was crushed at Stralsund by French allies.

 French invasion of Russia

-The Franco-Prussian treaty of 1812 forced Prussia to provide 20,000 troops to Napoleon's Grande Armée, first under the leadership of Grawert and then under Yorck.
-The French occupation of Prussia was reaffirmed, and 300 demoralized Prussian officers resigned in protest.
+The Franco-Prussian treaty of 1812 forced Prussia to provide 20,000 troops to Napoleon's Grande Armée, first under the leadership of Julius von Grawert and then under Yorck.
+The French occupation of Prussia was reaffirmed, and 300 demoralized Prussian officers, including Carl von Clausewitz, resigned in protest.